-In this post, we’ll take a look at all the email template variables that 123Formbuilder has to offer.
+In this post, we’ll take a look at all the email template variables that our form builder has to offer.
 Using custom templates as your foundation, you can design a unique email and make it look more professional.

 The default email template contains an HTML table that renders user input.
 However, you can add additional information and recipients can receive all the necessary details about submission entries.